andrewwoods/opal/README.md

 ## Bash Functions

+CAL3: a 3 month calendar display - previous month, current month, and next month

+	$ cal3

+DEFINE: Retrieve the definition of a word

+	$ define ginger

+LSKEYS: Display a list of your SSH keys

+	$ lskeys

+MACH: display information about the current host.

+	$ mach

+MKCD: Create a directory and go into it. accepts a single directory name.

+	$ mkcd newdirectory

+NCAL3: a 3 month calendar displayed vertically - previous month, current month, and next month

+	$ ncal3

+NUMSEG: display part of a file, with line numbers prepended

+display line 50, the 10 lines before/after it, with line numbers

+	$ numseg /etc/apache2/httpd.conf 50

+display lines 32 through 48 with line numbers

+	$ numseg /etc/apache2/httpd.conf 32 48

+PREAMBLE: Display a login message about who and where you are.

+	$ preamble

 PROMPT: A great way to display a line to text.
 Like echo, but types out the characters one at a time, as if you typed it